Africa historical overview: to 1600

 Bet Giyorgis Church, Lalibela, Ethiopia, c.
 1220 (photo: Henrik Berger Jørgensen, CC BY-NC-ND 2.0)

-Christian faith inspired the artistic creations of later dynasties, including the extraordinary churches of Lalibela hewn from solid rock in the thirteenth century, and the illuminated manuscripts and other liturgical arts of the later Solomonic era.
+Christian faith inspired the artistic creations of later dynasties, including the extraordinary churches of Lalibela hewn from solid rock in the 13th century, and the illuminated manuscripts and other liturgical arts of the later Solomonic era.

-Notable among the kingdoms that emerged in southern Africa is Mapungubwe in present-day Zimbabwe, a stratified society that arose in the eleventh century and grew wealthy through trade with Muslim merchants along the eastern African coast.
+Notable among the kingdoms that emerged in southern Africa is Mapungubwe in present-day Zimbabwe, a stratified society that arose in the 11th century and grew wealthy through trade with Muslim merchants along the eastern African coast.

 Just to the north are the remains of an ancient city known as Great Zimbabwe, considered one of the oldest and largest architectural structures in sub-Saharan Africa.
-This massive complex of stone buildings, spread over 1,800 acres, was constructed over 300 years beginning in the eleventh century.
+This massive complex of stone buildings, spread over 1,800 acres, was constructed over 300 years beginning in the 11th century.

-Lidded Saltcellar, 15th-16th century, Sierra Leone, Sapi-Portugese, ivory, 29.8 x 10.8 cm (The Metropolitan Museum of Art)
+Lidded Saltcellar, 15th–16th century (Sierra Leone, Sapi-Portuguese), ivory, 29.8 cm high (The Metropolitan Museum of Art, New York)

-Lidded Saltcellar, 15th-16th century, Sierra Leone, Sapi-Portugese, ivory, 29.8 x 10.8 cm (The Metropolitan Museum of Art)
+Lidded Saltcellar, 15th–16th century (Sierra Leone, Sapi-Portuguese), ivory, 29.8 cm high (The Metropolitan Museum of Art, New York)

-In the fifteenth century, the age of exploration ushered in a period of sustained engagement between Europe and Africa.
+In the 15th century, the age of exploration ushered in a period of sustained engagement between Europe and Africa.
 The Portuguese, and later the Dutch and English, began trade with cities along the western coast of Africa around 1450.
 They returned from Africa with favorable accounts of powerful kingdoms as well as examples of African artistry commissioned from local sculptors.
 These exquisitely carved ivory artifacts, now known as the “Afro-Portuguese” ivories, were brought back from early visits to the continent and became part of the curiosity cabinets of the Renaissance nobles who sponsored exploration and trade.

 © 2006 The Metropolitan Museum of Art, New York (by permission)